m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 ===========================================================================

 ## References
-The FinBERT TFT uses a number of components from the Momentum Transformer.
-The code for the Momentum Transformer can be found [here](https://github.com/google-research/google-research/tree/master/tft).
+[1] The FinBERT TFT uses a number of components from the Momentum Transformer.
+The code for the Momentum Transformer can be found [here](https://github.com/kieranjwood/trading-momentum-transformer).

-The FinBERT TFT uses scraped data from multiple sources.
-Since 2009, Forexlive have posted a link to every breaking news article  can be found [here](https://github.com/google-research/google-research/tree/master/tft).

-The Momentum Transformer uses a number of components from the Temporal Fusion Transformer (TFT).
-The code for the TFT can be found [here](https://github.com/kieranjwood/trading-momentum-transformer).
+[2] The Momentum Transformer uses a number of components from the Temporal Fusion Transformer (TFT).
+The code for the TFT can be found [here](https://github.com/google-research/google-research/tree/master/tft).